 You can also ask a responsible, outgoing student to serve as a Student Travel Ambassador.
 Those students can spread the word among their peers.

-Invite travelers and parents
+Invite travellers and parents

-Emailing invitations to any interested travelers
+Emailing invitations to any interested travellers

 Making presentations to your class and other classes and groups in your community